mideind/GreynirEngine/doc/installation.rst

 -------------------------

-In many cases, you will want to maintain a separate Python environment for your project that uses Reynir.
+In many cases, you will want to maintain a separate Python environment for your project that uses Greynir.
 For this, you can use *virtualenv* (if you haven't already, install it with ``pip install virtualenv``):

 .. code-block:: bash